Oluwasetemi/school_of_engineering_v4/slides.md

 ## Form(Label & fieldsets)

-- Every form control should have an associated &lt;label&gt; element, either explicitly using the for attribute or implicitly by nesting the control within the &lt;label&gt; tags.
+- Every form control should have an associated `<label>` element, either explicitly using the `for` attribute or implicitly by nesting the control within the `<label>` tags.
 - Labels provide accessible names for form controls and increase the clickable area for better usability.
-- Groups of related form controls, like radio buttons or checkboxes, should be grouped within a &lt;fieldset&gt; element, with a &lt;legend&gt; providing the label for the group.
+- Groups of related form controls, like radio buttons or checkboxes, should be grouped within a `<fieldset>` element, with a `<legend>` providing the label for the group.
-- &lt;fieldset&gt; elements can be nested to create hierarchical groupings.
+- `<fieldset>` elements can be nested to create hierarchical groupings.

 ```html
 <label for="full_name">Your name</label>